qlawmarq/resume/Curriculum vitae_English.md

 - Japanese
   - Native speaker
 - English
+  - Conversational
-  - I studied abroad for half a year when I was a student.
+  - I studied in US for half a year when I was a student.
   - TOEIC Score 720

 ### Programming Language